oguzhanbaser/NeuroSky-Automation/README.md

 In raspberry pi:

-You should change mac adress in "connectBluetooth.sh".
+You should change mac adress in "connectBluetooth.sh" with your NeuroSky Sensor Mac adress.
 After that you can connect with this command.
 You can download gort from <a href="http://gort.io/documentation/getting_started/downloads/" target="_blank">this link</a>.

 ```sh